JamesMc86/Freesoc_PCD8544_Display_Example/ReadMe.md

 Credits
 -------

 This library was developed by James McNally (c) 2013.
+I am happy to put this under the BeerWare license.
+You are free to use this for whatever you want.
+If we meet someday and you think it is worth it, you can buy me a beer!

-The ASCII table was taken from http://playground.arduino.cc/Code/PCD8544 The images were created using great instructions at https://www.sparkfun.com/tutorials/300
+The ASCII table was taken from http://playground.arduino.cc/Code/PCD8544

+The images were created using great instructions at https://www.sparkfun.com/tutorials/300